Guess what’s back? Chisel is back!

 There are also other small tweaks and enhancements that make the WordPress development experience better, like CSS responsive grids, footer sidebars with blocks support, CSS improvements for native blocks, pre-styled form elements including support for the Gravity Forms plugin, and more.

 Wow, this is an impressive bundle of powerful features.
-It’s truly a fantastic Starter Theme.
+It’s genuinely a fantastic Starter Theme.
 Do you have anything else up your sleeve?

 How about WooCommerce?